anewgithubname/3202RLCI/Reviewer3.md

 ### Q3.
 Clarity issues

 >In Section 1, authors state that "[the discriminator] is a function only depending on samples  and does not include any density information from the generator’s distribution".
 This statement, that is repeated throuhout the paper, is quite obscure and should be clarified.
 This is especially the case in Section 4.2 where it helps understanding the differences between adversarial training and VDM.
 Moreover, I believe that the correct statement would be that this dependency does exist, but it is ignored when optimizing the generator (as expressed by the stop gradient operator of Section 4.3).

 Yes, your understanding is correct.
-It might depend on how we interpret the word "dependency".
-To avoid ambiguity, we change the words to "the discriminator cannot capture the variability of $p_g$".
+The word "dependency" might be ambigous.
+To clarify, we change the words to "the discriminator cannot capture the variability of $p_g$". 想个办法把他的意见加入我们的revision.

 >The contribution of Section 4.1 w.r.t. results of the previous sections are not immediate and should be explicated.